PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Appendix

 \subsection{Prompt transferability predicted by our metric and other metrics}

-In this subsection, we provide more heatmap results of our predicted prompt transferability across all 21 tasks on different PLMs.
-Specifically, Figure~\ref{fig:transfer_base}, Figure~\ref{fig:transfer_medium} ,Figure~\ref{fig:transfer_small} and Figure~\ref{fig:transfer_tiny} show the results on BERT-base, BERT-medium, BERT-small and BERT-tiny respectively.
-More interestingly, our predicted similarities tend to drop as the scales of PLMs decrease, while the cosine similarities of prompt embeddings have the opposite tendency.
-One possible reason is that prompt-tuning works worse on smaller PLMs, but the parameter ratio of prompt itself will increase in smaller PLMs, thus playing an important role in the similarity prediction.
+Here, we provide more heatmap results of our predicted prompt transferability across all 21 tasks on different PLMs.
+Specifically, Figure~\ref{fig:transferability_all} shows the results on BERT-base, BERT-medium, BERT-small and BERT-tiny, respectively.
+More interestingly, our predicted similarities tend to drop as the scales of PLMs decrease, while the cosine similarities of prompt embeddings show the opposite tendency.
+The detailed analysis of this phenomenon will be further examined in future work.